Ublimjo/nwt/README.rst

 Description
 ===========

-Bible new world translation in cli
+Bible new world translation in cli and writen in python

 Note